 Visit the St. Elizabeth’s Health Foundation’s Facebook page for more information!

-The Foundation anticipates awarding several scholarships annually, including the Foundation’s Jerry Costello Healthcare Scholarship Award.
-Annual scholarship awards may be granted up to $15,000.
-Awards are not renewable, but a recipient may reapply each year.
-The number of awards and each of their amounts shall be at the sole discretion of the Board of Directors of the Foundation.
-Applicants shall disclose all other known grants and financial awards to be received for the upcoming academic year.
+Awards ranging from $2,000 to $15,000 will be granted.
+St. Elizabeth Health Foundation anticipates awarding several scholarships annually, including the Foundation’s Jerry Costello Healthcare Scholarship Award, the Leo Konzen Award, the Mel Wilmsmeyer Award, the Earl Buenger Award, the Joe Glik Award, and the Ted Eilerman Award.
+The number of awards and their amounts shall be at the sole discretion of the Board of Directors of the Foundation.
+Applicants shall disclose all other known grants and financial awards to be received for the upcoming academic year in their application.

 Scholarship recipients are selected on the basis of: